Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Causes and risk factors for laryngeal cancer

-Smoking is considered the main risk factor for the development of the malignant tumour.
-In addition, excessive consumption of alcohol contributes to the development of laryngeal carcinoma.
-Smoking and alcohol have a direct influence on the formation of the pathologically changed cells.
+Smoking is considered the main risk factor for the development of this malignant tumor.
+Excessive consumption of alcohol also contributes to the development of laryngeal cancer.
+Smoking and alcohol have a direct influence on the formation of pathologically altered cells.

-In addition, infection with human papilloma viruses (HPV) can promote the occurrence of laryngeal tumours.
+In addition, infection with human papilloma viruses (HPV) can promote the occurrence of laryngeal tumors.

 Toxic chemical substances such as